Compensation

 What do I do now?

 You can gather information to help prove that your relative was registered on a previous support scheme, such as the Skipton Fund, the Macfarlane Trust, the Caxton Fund or the Eileen Trust.
 These are known as the ‘Alliance House’ organisations.
-These historic documents are currently held by the solicitors Russell-Cooke.
+These historic documents were previously held by the solicitors Russell-Cooke but on 14 October 2024 the data was transferred to IBCA.
 You can apply for your relatives’ documents by emailing [email protected].
-You need to contact the relevant support scheme, ie the one in the country where the infection happened, to inform them that you are doing this.
-If documents are found to show previous support your family’s details will be added to the support scheme’s database.
-Contact details of all UK schemes are here
+Contact details of all the UK’s current schemes are here, but we’d advise you to make contact with IBCA in the first instance.
+IBCA’s general contact email is [email protected].

 If you believe your loved one was registered on these schemes but are not sure if the information is held by IBSS schemes, check directly with the scheme.
 Please ensure that the support schemes have your current details.